conanite/nydp/README.md

 http://xkcd.com/297/
 https://en.wikipedia.org/wiki/NYPD_Blue

-NYDP is "Not Your Daddy's Parentheses", a reference to Xkcd 297, as well as to the meme "Not Your Daddy's Q", where Q is a modern, improved Q unlike the Q your daddy used.
+NYDP is "Not Your Daddy's Parentheses", a reference to Xkcd 297 (itself a reference to Star Wars), as well as to the meme "Not Your Daddy's Q", where Q is a modern, improved Q unlike the Q your daddy used.
 "NYDP" also shamelessly piggypacks on the catchiness and popularity of the "NYPD" abbreviation ("New York Police Department", for those who have no interest in popular US TV or authoritarian politics).

 (def pre-compile (expr)